-About social distancing
+About physical distancing

-Social distancing means limiting contact with people outside your household as far as you can.
+Physical distancing means limiting contact with people outside your household as far as you can.

-Social distancing means everyone in Jersey should observe the following principles strictly:
+Physical distancing means everyone in Jersey should observe the following principles strictly:

 - reduce contact with people outside your household